TMTM

 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

-Invented in Taiwan in the 1980s, boba or bubble teas have been making a splash on social media — with foodies either marveling at the chewy consistency of the starchy balls swimming inside or bashing it for being too weird.
+Invented in Taiwan in the 1980s, boba or bubble teas have been making a splash on social media — with foodies either marveling at the chewy consistency of the starchy boba b swimming inside or bashing it for being too weird.
 "I don't want to have to eat my drink," says my girlfriend, who recently tried boba for the first time.
 Most lovers of the drinks, though, say chewy, delicious tapioca pearls are as important as a high-quality tea.

 Costco's Variety Instant Boba Pack